larspeterjeppesen/Backup_peers/README.md

     * Restart transfer of file

 **Performance:**
-* Apparently my phone has 3 different CPU's on it.
+* Apparently my phone has 3 different CPU's in it.
 Benchmarking with different number of threads is necessary since I don't know how many threads are employable.
 * Implement a job queue
 * Benchmark performance of transfer record lookup, compare to sql or other db implementations.